Ricardorogramador/JavaRPGame/README.md

 # JavaRPGame

-JavaRPGame is a simple turn-based RPG game designed for practice purposes.
-This project aims to help learn and reinforce core Java concepts, including object-oriented programming, game loops, and random events.
-The game is played via the console and is currently written in English.
+JavaRPGame is a simple turn-based RPG console game developed as a self-study project to practice and improve my Java skills.
+The main purpose is to learn core Java concepts, experiment with game logic, and later, integrate a database using JDBC.
+The game is written in English and designed primarily for personal learning and exploration.

 ## Purpose

-This project serves as a practical exercise to:
+This project was created for my own study and experimentation, covering topics such as:
-- Strengthen Java programming skills.
+- Object-oriented programming in Java.
-- Experiment with turn-based game logic.
+- Turn-based RPG mechanics and game loop design.
-- Prepare for future integration with databases using JDBC.
+- Preparation for integrating a relational database using JDBC.

 ## Features

-- Console-based gameplay.
+- Console-based turn-based RPG gameplay.
-- Basic RPG mechanics: player and monster entities, battles, leveling up, and random encounters.
+- Basic mechanics including player and monster entities, random encounters, battles, leveling, and stats.
+- All core data and logic currently managed within the codebase.
-- Structured classes such as `Player`, `Monster`, `Battle`, `Entity`, and game logic.
+- Classes include `Player`, `Monster`, `Entity`, `Battle`, and game logic components.

-- All data currently managed in code. **Note:** In the final version, all entities and game data will be managed directly from the database.
+**Note:** In the final version, all entities and game data will be managed directly from a PostgreSQL database.

+## Planned Technologies

+- **Java**: Core language for the project.
+- **PostgreSQL**: All game data (players, monsters, battles, etc.) will eventually be stored and managed in a PostgreSQL database.
+- **JDBC**: Java Database Connectivity for interacting with the database.
+- **DBeaver Community Edition**: To design and manage the PostgreSQL database.

 ## Upcoming Features

-- **PostgreSQL Database Integration**: All game data (players, monsters, battles, etc.) will be stored and managed in a PostgreSQL database.
-- **JDBC**: Database access will be handled via JDBC, providing hands-on experience with SQL and Java database connectivity.
-- **DBeaver Community Edition**: Used for designing and managing the PostgreSQL database.

-## Technologies

-- **Java** (core language for the game)
-- **PostgreSQL** (planned for storing game data)
-- **JDBC** (planned for database connectivity)
+- Migration of all game data management to PostgreSQL via JDBC.
+- More advanced battle logic and entity management.
-- **DBeaver Community Edition** (recommended for database management and queries)
+- Improved code structure for maintainability and extensibility.

 ## Getting Started

 ### Prerequisites

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher.
-- (Future) PostgreSQL database and DBeaver Community Edition
+- (Future) PostgreSQL, DBeaver Community Edition.

-### Running the Project
+### Running the Game

-1. Clone this repository:
+1. Clone the repository:
     ```bash
     git clone https://github.com/Ricardorogramador/JavaRPGame.git
     ```
-2. Open the project in your preferred IDE (e.g., IntelliJ IDEA).
+2. Open the project in your preferred IDE (e.g. IntelliJ IDEA).
 3. Compile and run the main game class.
 4. Play the game in your console.

-*Database integration is not yet included.
-All data is currently managed in code.*
+*All game data is currently managed in code.
+Database integration will be added in the future.*

-## Code Structure Example
+## Code Example

-Some of the main components include:
+Some of the main components:

 ```java
 public class GameLoop {